MarkMuranov/RegistryPattern/README.md

 ```

 With this design, we can add new Handlers from anywhere in our code, from
 any file!
-If you had some centralized controller which was setting up the
+If you have some centralized controller which was setting up the
 COR, you can now delete that code!
 In fact, anytime you add a new Handler
 these controllers do not have to be modified/updated at all!